fizzed/blaze/README.md

    language & compiler and make it available on the command-line though.
 Plus, they don't solve the dependency issue -- the fact is to do anything meaningful, you'll want to use 3rd party libraries at runtime.
-Blaze helps to *bootstrap* running your script in these languages.
+Blaze helps to *bootstrap* running your script in these languages and APIs for doing scripting tasks like spawning other processes, globbing files, etc.

  - SBT/Ant/Maven/Gradle/Makefile: They sorta work, but they are designed for compiling projects.
-Doing anything *scripty* ends up being awkward.
+Doing anything *scripty* ends up either being awkward or downright maddening.
 Plus, you'll still need your user to have them installed on their machine.

  - Groovy: Groovy has the @Grab feature to download dependencies, so it's probably the closest to Blaze.
 However, you'll still need to have your user install